Everything You Need to Know About the Cobb County Drug Court

 The phone number of the Cobb County Drug Court Coordinator is (770) 528-8567.
 This can be a great resource if you are currently participating in the Drug Court, but if you are currently facing legal proceedings and have not yet been approved to participate, it is in your best interest to contact a Cobb County criminal defense attorney instead.

 Click here to reach out to the attorneys at The Waltman Firm, who can answer any questions you may have and help you develop a strong defense against your drug charges.
-You can also call us 24/7 at 770.235.1015 for a free consultation, where we’ll discuss your charges and your eligibility to participate in the Cobb County Drug Treatment Court.
+You can also call us 24/7 at 770.235.1015 to schedule a consultation, where we’ll discuss your charges and your eligibility to participate in the Cobb County Drug Treatment Court.